Applying for US student loans

 More information on the U.S. Department of Education's Federal Student Aid website:

 To take out a Direct Loan, you must complete a Master Promissory Note (MPN) per loan type.
 The MPN can be completed online.
 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the US Department of Education.
 It also explains the terms and conditions of your loan(s).

 Lund University is required by US Department of Education regulations to ensure that all students receiving Federal aid (subsidized, unsubsidized and PLUS) are making satisfactory academic progress.
 If you fail to meet SAP you will become ineligible for US Direct Loans.

 All students are required to undergo entrance counseling, this process will assist your understanding of the loan programme and underline your rights and responsibilities You can complete entrance counseling at the Federal Student Aid website, you will need your ED-pin in order to login (the same you used when submitting your FAFSA).
-Please be aware that we will will not process your loans if you have not completed entrance counselling.
+Please be aware that we will not process your loans if you have not completed entrance counseling.

 Consolidating FFEL Program Loans into the Direct Loan Program

 If you already have FFEL Program loans and will now be receiving Direct Loans, consolidating your FFEL and Direct Loan Program loans together into a Direct Consolidation Loan may make loan repayment easier.
 If you consolidate, you will have a single monthly payment.
 Consolidating your FFEL Program loans into a Direct Consolidation Loan may also allow you to take advantage of certain benefits that are offered only in the Direct Loan Program, such as Public Service Loan Forgiveness and the Income Contingent Repayment Plan.